kares/request_exception_handler/README.md

 Example
 =======

 The code hooks into parameter parsing and allows a request to be constructed even if the params can not be parsed from the submitted raw content.
-A before filter is installed that checks for a request exception and re-raises it thus it seems to Rails that the exception comes from the application code and is processed as all other "business" exceptions.
-You might skip this filter and install Your own to handle such cases (it's good to make sure the filter gets to the beginning of the chain) :
+A before filter is installed that checks for a request exception and re-raises it thus it seems to Rails that the exception comes from the application code and is processed as all other "business" exceptions. you might skip this filter and install your own to handle such cases (it's good to make sure the filter gets to the beginning of the chain) :

     class MyController < ApplicationController